jlucasdba/pgstratify/README.md

 # pgvacman

 Pgvacman is a storage parameter manager for PostgreSQL.
-Specifically it's intended target is managing the autovacuum-related storage parameters of large tables as they grow.
+Specifically its intended target is managing the autovacuum-related storage parameters of large tables as they grow.

 ## Quickstart